Wolf Induction Range or Cooktop Trips GFCI or AFCI Breaker

 Troubleshooting:

-- Make sure the Induction Cooktop is the only appliance on the GFCI circuit.
+- Make sure the range or cooktop is the only appliance on the GFCI circuit.

 - Replace the GFCI breaker.